AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

     -   For operating systems such as Windows Server for which Alibaba Cloud has a signed licensing agreement and provides official licenses, the license type is Aliyun.
     -   For other operating systems such as noncommercial Linux images, the license type is BYOL.
 Alibaba Cloud does not provide software technical support for these operating systems.

-## How are images imported with BYOL licenses charged?
+## How are the imported BYOL images charged?

-No fees are charged for operating system components of images that are imported with BYOL licenses.
+No fees are charged for operating system components of BYOL images.
 This rule is applicable to newly created, renewed, or re-initialized ECS instances as well as ECS instances that have their configurations upgraded or downgraded.

 ## How are BYOL licenses authenticated and subscribed through Alibaba Cloud when their subscription expires?

-You can change images imported with BYOL licenses to public images provided by Alibaba Cloud or Alibaba Cloud Marketplace images.
+You can change BYOL images to public images provided by Alibaba Cloud or Alibaba Cloud Marketplace images.

 -   For Windows Server operating systems, you can use the public images provided by Alibaba Cloud.
 For more information, see [Overview](/intl.en-US/Images/Public image/Overview.md).
 -   You can obtain SQL Server and Red Hat images in Alibaba Cloud Marketplace.
 For more information, see [Alibaba Cloud Marketplace images](/intl.en-US/Images/Alibaba Cloud Marketplace images.md).